-Chris Randle is a writer from Toronto who lives in New York.
-His work has appeared in Hazlitt, Slate, the Hairpin, the National Post, Art in America, The Guardian, the Los Angeles Review of Books and Little Brother.
-He makes the comic Charivari with Mia Schwartz for Adult magazine.
+Chris Randle used to live in Toronto, but now he lives in New York.
+He’s written for places like Hazlitt, Real Life, The New York Times Magazine, Pitchfork, The Village Voice, Artforum, The Guardian and Little Brother.
 He has a supporting role of sorts as the only actual teenager in Margaux’s movie Teenager Hamlet.
 His Tumblr is Beau Travail, his Twitter is @randlechris and his email is quimper [at] gmail.

 Margaux Williamson lives in Toronto and was born in Pittsburgh.
 She was the artist in residence at the Klondike Institute for Arts & Culture in the Yukon and at the Art Gallery of Ontario in Toronto which lead to the making of her first book of paintings, I Could See Everything, launched in 2014 by Coach House Press alongside shows in New York at the Mulherin+Pollard Gallery and in London at Frith Street Gallery.
 Her first movie, Teenager Hamlet, premiered at the Toronto International Film Festival and can now be found on UbuWeb.
 She has written propaganda projects How to Act in Real Life, How to See in the Dark and How to Dress for Our New World for curated projects at the Art Gallery of Ontario in 2012, Toronto’s 2013 Nuit Blanche Festival, and the 2014 book Women in Clothes.
 Her work has been covered by The Believer, Border Crossings, the Huffington Post, the Globe & Mail and the New York Times, among others.
 She contributes movie reviews to Back to the World and is currently working on a short book of them.